cpm-cmake/CPM.cmake/README.md

 CPM can be configured to use `find_package` to search for locally installed dependencies first by setting the CMake option `CPM_USE_LOCAL_PACKAGES`.
 If the option `CPM_LOCAL_PACKAGES_ONLY` is set, CPM will emit an error if the dependency is not found locally.
 These options can also be set as environmental variables.

+In the case that `find_package` requires additional arguments, the parameter `FIND_PACKAGE_ARGUMENTS` may be specified in the `CPMAddPackage` call.
+The value of this parameter will be forwarded to `find_package`.

 ## Local package override